-Step 1: Refresh Your Account Connections
+Step 1: Check Your Account Connections

-- Once you have completed steps 1-6, this should refresh your connection.
-Updating connections will not disrupt the social posts that are scheduled, but failed posts will need to be rescheduled to clear the publishing error and publish them to your profile(s).
+Note: Updating connections will not disrupt the social posts that are scheduled, but failed posts will need to be rescheduled to clear the publishing error and publish them to your profile(s).

 Data in reports will refresh within 24 - 48 hours of the refreshed connection.

 Step 2: Reschedule Your Posts